-Inspired by the concepts of self-experimentation and quantified self, some time ago I decided to re-try something that I had attempted in the past but in a very piecemeal way: put my smartphone aside and instead use a Nokia “dumbphone”.
+Inspired by the concepts of self-experimentation and quantified self, some time ago I decided to re-try something that I had attempted in the past but in a very piecemeal way: put my smartphone aside and instead use a Nokia feature phone or “dumbphone”.
 Why do something like that?
 First of all, I must clarify that it is not a question of neo-luddite philosophy or aspiring to a way of life without technology.
 It is clear that our current lifestyle in “developed” societies cannot be separated from digital tools.
 And among these disruptive tools, the smartphone is the one that has most penetrated our day-to-day lives, altered our habits and created new ones that are very difficult to detach from.

 However, and for that very reason, my starting question for a small autoethnographic experiment was: “Is it possible to have a different relationship with my smartphone?”.
 Because although I know that there are many advantages and benefits derived from smartphones, I have also felt often and systematically “hooked” to mine, as a kind of addiction linked to my attention – something that I also observe in others, and especially the people with whom I live and share my day to day.
 I will not elaborate here on the potentially negative effects of the abusive use of the smartphone or other digital media, increasingly studied from different disciplines.You can take a look at this Wikipedia article on problematic smartphone use or at this Zotero folder in which I am compiling articles on the subject that I find interesting.